Esther-Uche/Student-Performance-Exploratory-Dashboard/README.md

 The Problem: Usually, you'd expect "Sports" students to have higher attendance due to eligibility requirements.

-The Fix: Ensure that extracurricular involvement at Tofunmi Senku Academy is a lifestyle not a mere requirement as it maintains a high baseline across the board.
+The Fix: Ensure that extracurricular involvement at Tofunmi Senku Academy is a lifestyle not a mere requirement as it maintains a high baseline across the board

----

 ## 5. Gender Neutrality
 The Avg.
 Attendance by Gender pie chart is a perfect 50/50 split.